dwavesystems/dwave-ocean-sdk/overview/solving_problems.rst

 your CPU/GPU.
 Here we provide an intuitive example.

 Consider the problem of determining outputs of a Boolean logic circuit.
-In problem space the circuit might be described with input and output Voltages, equations of its electronic components (resistors, transistors, etc), logic symbols, multiple or an aggregated truth table, and so on.
+In problem space the circuit might be described with input and output voltages, equations of its electronic components (resistors, transistors, etc), logic symbols, multiple or an aggregated truth table, and so on.
 You can mathematically formulate a BQM---in different ways too, for example a BQM for each gate or one BQM for all the circuit's gates---or use Ocean's formulations of binary gates directly in your code.

-For example, as shown in :ref:`not`, a NOT gate represented symbolically as :math:`x_2 \Leftrightarrow \neg x_1` in problem space might be formulated mathematically as the following QUBO:
+For example, as shown in the :ref:`not` example, a NOT gate represented symbolically as :math:`x_2 \Leftrightarrow \neg x_1` in problem space might be formulated mathematically as the following QUBO: